jonahlyn/ExData_Plotting1/README.md

 # Course Project 1

-The code contained in this repository was written for the final project for Coursera's Exploratory Data Analysis Course.
+The code contained in this repository was written for project 1 for Coursera's Exploratory Data Analysis Course.

 The original assignment instructions including some test code written for completing each step can be found in `project1.html`.